drduh/macOS-Security-and-Privacy-Guide/README.md

 Consider using [Privoxy](https://www.privoxy.org/) as a local proxy to filter web traffic.

-Install and start privoxy using Homebrew:
+Install and start Privoxy using Homebrew:

 ```bash
 brew install privoxy